orbeon/orbeon-forms-doc/configuration/advanced/xforms-logging.md

         * requires `server`
         * outputs the full Ajax request and response bodies

-The second property controls what is logged at error level:
+`oxf.xforms.logging.error` controls what is logged at error level:

 * `submission-error-body`
     * Whether to attempt to output a submission response body when a submission error occurs